 What’s the difference between overeating and binge eating?

 Though they might seem interchangeable, “over”-eating” is not the same as binge eating.
 Binge Eating Disorder (BED) is a life-threatening and treatable eating disorder with specific criteria known for diagnosis.
 BED It is characterized by:

-- Recurring episodes of eating an amount of food in a discrete period of time (ie. within any 2-hour period) that is larger than what most people would eat in a similar period of time.
+- Recurring episodes of eating an amount of food in a discrete period (ie. within any 2 hours) that is larger than what most people would eat in a similar period.